spotinst/spot-oceancd-releases-old/README.md

 for the selected SpotDeployment.

-To easily get started with OceanCD, you may make use of the 'examples' section found above.
+**To easily get started with OceanCD, you may make use of the 'Quick Start & Examples' section found above.**
 Through such files, you will find a series of examples which will accompany you through the process of a simplified and quick Canary Deployment.